Digital-Preservation-Finland/siptools-workshop-2019/test-set1.rst

     gedit workspace/mets.xml

 Look at the METS root element attributes, the CONTRACTID, the OBJID.
-Take a look at the metsHdr containig information about the creating organization.
-The METS structural map is at the end of the document, look at the descibed structure and see how the directory strucure and names are translated to the structural map.
+Take a look at the metsHdr containing information about the creating organization.
+The METS structural map is at the end of the document, look at the described structure and see how the directory structure and names are translated to the structural map.

 Finally, clean up the workspace::